Starboard Value urges Tessera to sack CEO, overhaul board

-(Reuters) - Starboard Value, an activist hedge fund, called for the sacking of the CEO and an overhaul of the board of Tessera Technologies Inc TSRA.O, stepping up a long running battle with the technology patent firm over its governance.
+March 6 (Reuters) - Starboard Value, an activist hedge fund, called for the sacking of the CEO and an overhaul of the board of Tessera Technologies Inc, stepping up a longrunning battle with the technology patent firm over its governance.

 Tessera revealed this week that Starboard had sent it a letter alleging CEO Bob Young had engaged in possible improper conduct involving “an inappropriate relationship with a female employee of the company”.